Committees

 Lauren loves helping folks figure out the facts about food so they can decide what's good to eat!
 Notable accomplishments include published writing, book co-author, media appearances, public speaking and customized presentations.
 She was the first African-American awarded Outstanding Entrepreneur and later elected Chair of the Nutrition Entrepreneurs practice group.
 Lauren owns LinkedIn’s largest Food Labeling & Advertising and Cultural Foodways groups.
 She holds a Bachelor of Science In Medical Dietetics from Howard University and a Master of Science in Nutrition Communications from Boston University.

-Communication Committee
+Communications Committee

 The Communication Committee is responsible for providing timely and comprehensive information to NOBIDAN members about programs, workshops, upcoming meetings, activities, governmental issues through various communication channels, including our quarterly e-newsletter, social media, and email.
 See below for our Communication Committee leaders.

-Nijya Noble, MS, RDN, LD
+Nijya Noble, MS, RD

-Communication Committee Chair
+Communications Committee Chair

 Jeremy Embola, MS, DTR